 It will last for at least 2 weeks, stored in the fridge.
 It’s also great to freeze – roll it into a log wrapped in baking paper and slice little bits off straight from the freezer.
 It will last at least 6 months in this way.

-Yes, you can – the reason we use unsalted in the recipe is that you can control the level of salt in your finished butter.
+Yes, you can – the reason we use unsalted in the recipe is so you can control the quantity of salt in your finished butter.
 So if you only have salted butter, just taste it first to see how salty it is, you may need to reduce the amount of salt you add.

 If you make this recipe, I’d love to hear from you!
 You can leave me a comment below.